 First Baths: When Is the Right Time for Puppies?

 Most dog grooming experts agree that a typical puppy first-time bath age ranges from six to eight weeks old.
-By then, puppies’ growing bodies can handle the experience without them experiencing a wide, uncomfortable temperature fluctuation.
+Young puppies don’t have the ability to self-regulate their body temperature yet, so waiting to give your puppy their first bath will ensure they don’t experience an uncomfortable temperature fluctuation.

 Of course, you can start running a warm washcloth over a dirty or muddy puppy rather than instituting full-blown baths.
 A washcloth or pet-safe wipe can do the trick without necessitating a bigger bathing adventure.
 Eventually, though, you’ll want to embark on your furry friend’s inaugural bath.